GlassOnTin/nchorder/docs/README.md

 # Northern Chorder Documentation

-Custom firmware for chording keyboards based on the nRF52840 SoC.
+Firmware for chording keyboards based on the nRF52840 SoC.

 ## Supported Hardware